-Dr. Benjamin Breyer is a urologic surgeon at UCSF Medical Center who specializes in general urology as well as complex urethral and penile reconstruction and treating male incontinence, male fistula, men's sexual health, lower urinary tract symptoms and benign prostate conditions.
+Dr. Benjamin Breyer is a urologic surgeon at UCSF Medical Center who specializes in complex urethral and penile reconstruction and treating urethral stricture disease, male incontinence, male fistula, men's sexual health, lower urinary tract symptoms and benign prostate conditions.
 He is an expert in both minimally invasive and complex open reconstructive surgery.
-In his research, he's interested in studying the epidemiology of sexual dysfunction and lower urinary tract symptoms, and urologic trauma and reconstruction.
-He has authored or coauthored more than 80 articles and book chapters, regarding his research that is supported by the National Institutes of Health.

 400 Parnassus Ave., Sixth Floor, Suite A610